himanyagupta/ATM-banking-system/README.md

 # ATM Banking System

-A Python and MySQL based ATM banking system prototype developed as a college project.

-## descriiption
-A Python and MySQL based ATM banking system prototype with a Tkinter graphical user interface.
+## A Python and MySQL based ATM banking system prototype with a Tkinter graphical user interface.

 ## About the Project